 Over four years, our pupils are gradually exposed to a diverse range of fiction, both modern and classical; exciting non-fiction works; poetry and drama.
 Teachers use our dynamic canon of literature to create meaningful opportunities for students to develop their reading fluency and comprehension of a range of texts.
 Structured opportunities within English lessons for group and whole-class reading teach pupils the skills needed to be astute and critical readers, promoting improved comprehension and sharing of thoughts and opinions related to literature studied.

 Teachers across all subjects use the VIPERS acronym when exposing pupils to subject-specific reading material to ensure consistency in approach and to allow all pupils to practise the key skills of: vocabulary definition, inference, prediction, explanation, retrieval and sequencing/summarising.
 Form classes read together at least once a week and enjoy discussing the novels they share.
+In KS2, the whole class reading approach is embedded into form class time and English lessons, so that pupils are immersed in high-quality texts allowing them to engage in the vocabulary and context and to develop a shared love of reading.
 1-2-1 reading with targeted individuals allows the weakest readers the opportunity to read aloud to an adult regularly and volunteers from the local community come into school to provide reading sessions for pupils, where appropriate.

 In addition, our school’s culture of reading is supported through a wide variety of events such as author visits, participation in literature quizzes, trips to locations studied and to the theatre; all of which help to instil a life-long love of reading within our pupils.